Clans and Societies

 Come to the Celtic Heritage Hollow and stop by the clan booths to speak with the knowledgeable and friendly representatives.
 Each clan and society represented will have members available on Saturday and Sunday from 10:00am to dusk, and they are eager to share their clan’s history with all who come to visit.

-Clan representatives can register to participate in the 2016 Celtic Classic Highland Games & Festival by completing the registration form.
+Clan representatives can register to participate in the Celtic Classic Highland Games & Festival by completing the registration form on the right side of this page.
 We also accept societies representing any of the Celtic Nations.

 For additional questions, please contact us at firstname.lastname@example.org.